Natherul/nath-bot/README.md

 If you want to just invite the bot as it is then press the following link: https://discord.com/oauth2/authorize?client_id=758718771275497559&scope=bot&permissions=268471296

 Once invited you need to configure the bot with the relevant information.
-Get started with issuing "|configure" in any channel the bot can see.
+Get started with issuing "/configure" in any channel the bot can see.

 **Support**: